-Figure 6 illustrates how $ker_M$ and $ker_L$ use conflict detection to discard atomic instructions with a large number of conflicts for sample code with four iterations per thread.
+Figure 7 illustrates how ker_M and ker_L use conflict detection to discard atomic instructions with a large number of conflicts for sample code with four iterations per thread (IPTs).
 In this example, each iteration contains an atomic operation.
-The number of conflicts in each iteration is shown on the left in Figure 6(a).
+The number of conflicts in each iteration is shown on the left in Figure 7(a).

-As shown in Figure 6(b), $ker_M$ computes the number of conflicts for the first two iterations and executes the one with fewer conflicts (Iteration 0). $ker_M$ continues execution by computing the number of conflicts for Iteration 2.
-Since Iteration 2 has more conflicts than the previously skipped Iteration 1, $ker_M$ executes Iteration 1 and skips Iteration 2.
+As shown in Figure 7(b), ker_M computes the number of conflicts for the first two iterations and executes the one with fewer conflicts (Iteration 0). ker_M continues execution by computing the number of conflicts for Iteration 2.
+Since Iteration 2 has more conflicts than the previously skipped Iteration 1, ker_M executes Iteration 1 and skips Iteration 2.
 Finally, SAGE executes Iteration 3 because it has fewer conflicts than Iteration 2, which was most recently skipped.
-At the end of the kernel's execution, $ker_M$ detected and skipped the loop iteration which had the most conflicts (Iteration
+At the end of the kernel's execution, ker_M detected and skipped the loop iteration that had the most conflicts (Iteration 2) using SAGE's online conflict detection.
+It accomplished this without needing to run the loop once to gather conflict data, and a second time to apply approximation using this data.